Discover Switzerland’s economy, main imported & exported goods and the successful Swiss industries to sell to.

-Switzerland (officially Swiss Confereration) is a country located in the western center of Europe, it is bordered by France, Italy, Germany, Austria and Lichtenstein.
+Switzerland (officially Swiss Confederation) is a country located in the western center of Europe, it is bordered by France, Italy, Germany, Austria, and Lichtenstein.
 Switzerland does not belong to the European Union even if it has many agreements with it.

 Switzerland is the second country in the world for gross domestic product (GDP) per capita (in 2015 GDP per capita was around 81’000 USD).

 The GDP of Switzerland is split as below: 74% from services, 25% from industry and less than 1% for agriculture.